Route 28 Detour. Routes 28A and 28B are in service- CHECK ROUTE DELAYS AND DETOURS BUTTON BELOW FOR DETAILS

 Bring Your Bike

 Students putting bike on bus bike rackBikes are welcome on Space Coast Area Transit buses and trollies, based on space availability.
 Just lift your bike on to the bike rack and secure it.
 It’s that simple and there’s no extra charge for bikes.
-If the bike rack is full, the driver may allow the bike on the bus/trolley, based on space availability.
+If the bike rack is full, you will have to wait till the next bus/trolley arrives, based on space availability.
 Get step-by-step instructions on How to Load and Unload your Bike.
 Don’t worry, it’s easy!

 SERVICE ANIMALS AND NON-SERVICE ANIMALS (PETS)